 There’s no shame in buying secondhand furniture.
-When you live in London, there are several sacrifices that you would have to do.
+When you live in London, there are several sacrifices that you may have to do.
 It’s no secret that the living expenses in London are ridiculously high.
 According to the latest studies, London is the 6th most expensive city to live in.
 The study further cites rent as the most significant expense for residents.

 Londoners have no choice but to tighten the purse strings a little bit by giving up certain luxuries.
 Additionally, they have to look for various ways on how they can save themselves from bankruptcy.
 Some of these include renting a storage facility in London, downsizing, or co-sharing their flat.